What Is Hard Water?

 Naturally, soft water may not even be palatable because of how salty it is.
 At the very least, you should drink softened water if you would prefer to steer clear of hard water.

-The minerals present in hard water can clog up your pipes, water fixtures, and also deal lasting damage to your appliances.
+The minerals present in hard water can clog up your pipes, and water fixtures, and also deal lasting damage to your appliances.
 You won’t face the same problem if soft water entered your house.

 Hard water is not necessarily a bad thing.
 If you want to receive more nutrients from your water, you can even argue that it is better to rely on hard water.